By Molly Patrick

 And you are going to be okay.

-When you’re ready to make peace with your food, sign up for our weekly Plant Fueled Meal Plans and start honoring your beautiful body and life.
+When you’re ready to make peace with your food, sign up for our weekly whole food plant based meal plans and start honoring your beautiful body and life.

 Have you ever had a breakdown which eventually led to a breakthrough?
 Talk to me about it in the comments below.

-If you don’t have a juicer but want to make green juice at home, today’s recipe will help you accomplish that.
+If you don’t have a juicer but want to make green juice at home, today’s juicer-less green juice recipe will help you accomplish that.

 - 1 cup water 235ml

 - 2 apples cored and cut into chunks